Exotic Shorthair Cat Lifespan & Longevity Guide

 The Exotic Shorthair has an average lifespan of 8-15 yrs.
 With proper nutrition, exercise, and veterinary care, many Exotic Shorthairs live full, healthy lives.

-With a typical weight of 7-12 lbs and lifespan of 8-15 yrs, the Exotic Shorthair requires thoughtful care tailored to their specific breed characteristics.
+A Exotic Shorthair at 7-12 lbs and a 8-15 yrs lifespan has breed-level considerations that are easier to absorb before adoption than after.
 At 7-12 lbs with a life expectancy spanning 8-15 yrs, the Exotic Shorthair represents one of the more serene and low-maintenance cat breeds available.

 Factors Affecting Longevity